3 Steps that Helped Skyline Exhibits Increase New Product Sales by 18%

 - Other projects in the pipeline

-3. They assign top-scoring ideas to a project manager who oversees their execution from start to finish.
-The project managers:
+3. Assign top-scoring ideas to a project manager

 - Set up and oversee a schedule for completion